 So, how can you go about leveraging the latest technologies for your incident response and business continuity processes?
 Let’s break down a few steps to explore to bring your incident responses into the future:

-• Continuous improvement: It’s vital to keep evaluating and improving your response plans.
+Continuous improvement: It’s vital to keep evaluating and improving your response plans.
 Conducting simulations helps identify any weaknesses, and should a real incident occur, part of the post-recovery process should include finding room for improvement and making changes.
+Monitor responses to ensure all tasks are addressed and no critical information is overlooked.

 Relying on call trees, binders, and outdated paperwork can cause any downtime to cause more damage than having an agile response.
 We know that these methods were once necessary, but those days are now in the past.
 It’s time to step into the future.